Aatlantise/syntactic-augmentation-nli/README.md

 - `medium`: 405 examples
 - `large`: 1215 examples

-For example, [`pass_orig_pos_small.tsv`](https://github.com/Aatlantise/syntactic-augmentation-nli/tree/master/datasets/pass_orig_pos_small.tsv) is an set of 101 original premise-passivized hypothesis pair whose labels are entailment.
+For example, [`pass_trsf_pos_small.tsv`](https://github.com/Aatlantise/syntactic-augmentation-nli/tree/master/datasets/pass_trsf_pos_small.tsv) is an set of 101 original hypothesis-passivized hypothesis pair whose labels are entailment.
 Fields within each file are equivalent to those from the [MultiNLI](https://github.com/nyu-mll/multiNLI) dataset.
 However, only four fields `index`, `sentence1` (premise), `sentence2` (hypothesis), and `gold_label` are populated.

 ## Script

 The attached `.tsv` data files were used to augment the MultiNLI training set in our experiments.
-They are randomly selected subsets or unions of subsets of transformations created by running [`generate_datasets.py`](https://github.com/Aatlantise/syntactic-augmentation-nli/tree/master/generate_datasets.py) on Python 2.
+They are randomly selected subsets or unions of subsets of transformations created by running [`generate_dataset.py`](https://github.com/Aatlantise/syntactic-augmentation-nli/tree/master/generate_dataset.py) on Python 2.
 It requires MultiNLI's json file to run.

 ## Config